Elbert Williams: Federal and state investigation

 The Tennessee State authorities convened a grand jury under Judge W.W.
 Bond.
 According to the foreman of the grand jury, after a three-day investigation, no evidence was presented to identify any person as the perpetrator of the violence.

 Williams's death was investigated by the Federal Bureau of Investigation (FBI) and the Justice Department.
-William McCalahan was the United States Attorney for the state of Tennessee and led the investigation.
+William McCalahan was the United States Attorney for the Western District of Tennessee and led the investigation.
 The secretary of the NAACP, Walter White, aided McCalahan with the NAACP's report of the events in Brownsville.

 The local FBI prepared a report on the case that indicated doubts that any laws had been violated and questioned the need for further investigation.
 On July 12, 1940, Assistant Attorney General John Rogge told the NAACP of Brownsville that he had requested the FBI to actively investigate the case.
-On November 28, 1940, the United States Attorney's office in Memphis told the FBI that no more contacts of the case needed to be investigated.
+On November 28, 1940, the United States Attorney's office in Memphis told the FBI that no more contacts in the case needed to be investigated.
 On March 31, 1941, Assistant Attorney General Wendell Berge sent a letter to McCalahan stating that the federal law was violated and the FBI should continue its investigation.

 McCalahan presented an FBI report to Berge In September 1941 and on October 2, Berge wrote that the department has decided to take the case to a grand jury.
 On December 23, Victor Rotem, Chief of the Civil Rights Section at the Department of Justice, released a memorandum that Williams's case did not provide enough evidence to present to a trial jury.
 In January 1942, a year and a half after the assault and murder of Williams, the Justice Department determined that there was not sufficient evidence to warrant prosecution.